scikit-hep/decaylanguage/README.md

 This being said, please do submit a pull request to add new models, if you spot missing ones ...

-#### Validating decay files
+#### Validating decay files, and package pre-commit hook

-Decay files can be validated from the command line:
+Decay files can be validated from the command line with the following script:

 ```bash
 decaylanguage-validate my-decay-file.dec